 Keep furniture, drapes, curtains, wood, paper, and other combustibles a minimum of 36" (914mm) away from the front of the appliance.
-Do not store fuel under or around the appliance.

 This appliance must be properly installed to prevent the possibility of a house fire.
 The instructions must be strictly adhered to.
 Do not use makeshift methods or compromise in the installation.